Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Introduction

 The rest of the article is organized as follows.
-We introduce the parametric, elliptic model problem of interest in Section~\ref{sec:SPDE}.
-It is motivated by considering random diffusion problems in Section \ref{sec:reformulation}.
+We start by introducing the underlying random model in Section \ref{sec:reformulation} and perform the parametric reformulation that results in \eqref{eq:modprob1}.
 Then, the next two sections are dedicated to the discretization, namely the quadrature rule for the parametric variable (Section~\ref{sec:QM}) and the finite element discretization for the physical domain (Section~\ref{sec:FEM}).
 The multilevel quadrature for the model problem is discussed in Section \ref{sec:MLQ}.
-In particular, we show the equivalence of the two representations \eqref{eq:nestedV} and \eqref{eq:nestedQ}.
-Then, in Section \ref{sec:error}, we present the error analysis for the latter representation.
-Finally, in Section \ref{sec:results}, we provide numerical results to validate our approach.
+In Section \ref{sec:error}, we present the error and regularity analysis for the multilevel quadrature taking into account polygonal approximations of curved domains.
+We emphasize that the key result in this section, namely Lemma~\ref{lem:decay}, is robust with respect to the parameter dimension \(m\).
+Afterwards, in Section~\ref{sec:consistency}, we consider a fully discrete approximation of the solution to \eqref{eq:modprob1} and take also quadrature errors in the bilinear form into account.
+Again, the main result (Theorem~\ref{thm:fullydisc}) is robust with respect to the parameter dimension \(m\).
+Finally, in Section \ref{sec:results}, we provide numerical results in three spatial dimensions to validate our approach.

 Throughout this article, in order to avoid the repeated use of generic but unspecified constants, we mean by $C \lesssim D$ that $C$ can be bounded by a multiple of $D$, independently of parameters which $C$ and $D$ may depend on.
 Obviously, $C \gtrsim D$ is defined as $D \lesssim C$, and $C \sim D$ as $C \lesssim D$ and $C \gtrsim D$.